tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server.md

 ````

 ## Combining Iframely and custom endpoints
-It is also possible to configure Iframely with custom oembed endpoints.
-For example, you may want to use Iframely to embed media from the Internet and an internal oembed server to embed media from an Intranet.
+It is also possible to configure Iframely with custom oEmbed endpoints.
+For example, you may want to use Iframely to embed media from the Internet and an internal oEmbed server to embed media from an Intranet.

 Example (replace `xxx` with your Iframely API key):